-TAMPA, Fla. -- Before we pick this one apart, and there’s a ton to work with on that end, let’s be clear about one thing: The Tampa Bay Buccaneers won a football game before a prime-time audience on Monday night.
+TAMPA, Fla. -- Before we pick this one apart, and there’s a ton to work with on that end, let’s be clear on one thing: The Tampa Bay Buccaneers won a football game before a prime time audience on Monday night.

 They defeated the Indianapolis Colts, 24-17, at Raymond James Stadium, put together their first three-game winning streak since Raheem Morris took over as coach in 2009, sold out a home game for the first time in a long time, and also kept pace with the New Orleans Saints (3-1) atop the NFC South.

-Let’s pause with the positives right there, because the way things transpired Monday night left lots of room to wonder whether the Bucs really are ready for prime time and whether they really can hang with the Saints for the long haul.
+Let’s pause with the positives right there, because the way things transpired Monday night left lots of room to wonder if the Bucs really are ready for prime time and if they really can hang with the Saints for the long haul.
 Let’s turn it over to rookie defensive end Adrian Clayborn, who capsulized his fourth NFL game accurately.

-“Things were very ugly,’’ said Clayborn, who was credited with a sack, two quarterback hurries and a tackle for loss.
+“Things were very ugly,’’ said Clayborn, who was credited with a sack, two quarterback hurries and a tackle for a loss.
 “We battled through it.
 It was sloppy.
-But it’s about whoever comes out with a win, and we did.’’
+But it’s about whoever comes out with a win and we did.’’

 With time, the ugliness Clayborn talked about might fade.
 If the Bucs keep winning, this one will look a lot better in the standings come playoff time.

-“We’ve got a goal,’’ said second-year defensive tackle Gerald McCoy, who finished with a team-high six tackles, one sack, three tackles for loss and two quarterback hurries.
+“We’ve got a goal,’’ said second-year defensive tackle Gerald McCoy, who finished with a team-high six tackles, one sack, three tackles for losses and two quarterback hurries.
 “We want to win our division.’’

 That’s a great goal, but the Bucs aren’t going to win against the Saints -- and maybe not even against the Atlanta Falcons or the Carolina Panthers -- if they continue to play the way they did most of the night against the Colts.
 Let the record show that Indianapolis was not quarterbacked by Peyton Manning.
 Or even Kerry Collins.